 3. Utah Valley University

-Utah Valley University offers an affordable BS in Emergency Services Administration degree program that can be completed entirely online.
+Utah Valley University offers an affordable fire science degree in Emergency Services Administration degree program that can be completed entirely online.
 The Fire Service Accreditation Congress (FSAC) accredits Utah Valley University at a national level.
-UVU’s fire science bachelor’s degree program offers students two academic concentration s from which to choose — Emergency Care or Emergency Management.
+UVU’s fire science bachelor’s degree program offers students two academic concentrations from which to choose — Emergency Care or Emergency Management.
 Coursework includes Disaster Management, Master Planning, Politics & Regulation, Humanitarian Relief, a capstone and senior research project, to name a few.

 Utah Valley University was chartered in 1941 as a vocation school.
 The school’s six campuses are home to nearly 40,000 students studying degrees offered in the Arts, Education, Business, Health & Public Service, Social Sciences, and Engineering & Technology.
 Utah Valley University is currently Utah’s largest institution of higher education.
 The school is home to one of the premier collegiate ballroom programs in the country.